-WordPress missed schedule issue fix in 4 ways:
+WordPress missed schedule issue fix in 4 steps:

-- Some hosting providers got server settings that won’t work with default wp cron method, that’s where we can try to use alternative mode.
-First, we need to disable default and then enable alternative one.
-This lines go in your
+- Some hosting providers got server settings that won’t work with default wp cron method, that’s where we can try to use an alternative mode.
+First, we need to disable the default and then enable an alternative one.
+These lines go in your

 In most cases that’s will solve the missed schedule problem.
 But if you ain’t lucky today, move forward.